Peru-Brazil Bilateral Trade Analysis 2023

 Critical Imports:

-Peru's import pattern from Brazil reveals strategic sourcingin key sectors, highlighting complementary economic structures and potential supply chain optimization opportunities.
+Peru's import pattern from Brazil reveals strategic sourcingin oils: petroleum oils and oils obtained from bituminous minerals, crude, highlighting complementary economic structures and potential supply chain optimization opportunities.

 Competitive Trade Position Analysis